1 Broadway: Washington Building

 In mid-1881, Cyrus West Field paid $167,500 for the Washington Hotel and $70,000 for Caroline W. Astor's adjoining house at Battery Place and Greenwich Street.
-The hotel's furnishings were sold off that December.
+The hotel's furnishings were sold that December.
 The prior month, in November 1881, Field had announced that he would host a competition among six of the city's most reputable architects to design the Washington Building, a commercial building, on the hotel site.
 The winning architect would be paid $5,500, and the other architects would be paid $500 each for submitting a design.
 Edward H. Kendall won the commission and prepared plans for a Queen Anne style building on the site.
 The Washington Building Company was set up in June 1882, upon which title was transferred to said corporation.
 The structure was erected by W.H.
 Hazzard & Son and was completed in 1884 at a final cost of $900,000.
 The Washington Building was often referred to as the Field Building, after its developer.

 The Washington Building was originally a 9- or 10-story structure rising 150 ft, covering 17000 ft2.
 The building was faced with red brick and sandstone, and the main entrance was through Battery Place to the south.
 The corners contained five-story-high columns of overhanging oriel windows.
 The structure was C-shaped, surrounding an interior courtyard on its north side.
 It initially contained four elevators, but two more were added in the 1890s.
 As originally designed, there were to be 17 offices on each floor between the third and ninth floors, and there were "about 860 windows and 358 rooms" in total.
 Tenants included the Statue of Liberty construction committee, the Manhattan Hay and Produce Exchange, the Postal Telegraph-Cable Company, and the United-States National Bank.
 The structure was topped by a circular tower on the Battery side and a rectangular tower on the Broadway side.

 Kendall designed additional stories to the Washington Building in 1885, but sources disagree as to how this was undertaken.
 According to Fran Leadon, a two-story addition was built shortly after the Washington Building's completion, and another two-story expansion was added in 1886–1887.
 However, Christopher Gray of The New York Times mentions a single 4-story addition that was completed by 1887.
 Either way, following the expansion, the top story consisted of a mansard roof containing protruding dormers on its south face.
 After the expansions, the building was 258 ft tall.
 Gray and a contemporary Real Estate Record article characterized the Washington Building as being 14 stories, but Moses King's 1893 Handbook of New York City and an 1896 Times article described the building as being 13 stories.
 The Washington Building Company hired Harry E. Donnell in 1908 to perform unspecified "internal improvements" on the structure.